 The project of the ACES library aims to create distinguished architecture which can increase the visual unity of the scenery of the south campus.
 The library's design intends for the building to act as more than a library.
 The design of the building is intended to incorporate computer labs, conference rooms, offices for alumni connection, and an environment for hosting corporate interviews and scholarships for the ACES College.
 In addition, the building is meant to be a striking visual experience-a point that stands out in a long expanse of green space on campus.

 One of the study rooms is regarded as a gift from the class of 1941 in the College of Agriculture, which commemorates their ten classmates who died in the Second World War.

 BUILDING TYPE + PROGRAM

 ACES Library, also known as the Funk Library, is a five-story building with a basement containing multimedia studios and instruction labs.
 The ground floor contains several conference rooms, offices, and a heritage room.
-The Funk/ACES library is located from the second to fifth levels of the building.
-In addition to the stacks space that is included among the second to fifth levels of the building, the second level of the building contains library offices, conference rooms and individual study space.
-The third, fourth, and fifth levels contain individual study spaces and group study rooms.
+The Funk ACES Library is located from the second to fifth levels of the building.
+In addition to the stacks space that is included among the second to fourth levels of the building, the second level of the building contains library offices, a conference room and individual study spaces.
+The third and fourth levels contain individual study spaces and group study rooms.